mvolkmann/blog/src/htmx.md

   endpoints that return JSON data and another team of developers implements web user interfaces that use those endpoints.

-  With htmx each developer develops complete features by implementing endpoints that return HTML that includes htmx attributes.
+  With htmx, developers implement complete features by defining endpoints that return HTML including htmx attributes.
   This requires developers to know the selected programming language, HTML, and CSS, but not necessarily JavaScript.